doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/secondrules.md

 * If your spies detect possible enemy movement on Earth, you must go check it out.
 Therefore, if any opponent has a warrior in his or her Outpost (of any affiliation), you **must** Transfer at least one warrior to your Outpost during your next regular action.
 As long as there are warriors in an Outpost, all players must have a warrior in his or her Outpost.

 **ATTACKING**
 Warriors in your Outpost may **never** attack warriors in Squads or Kohorts.
 Likewise, warriors in Squads and Kohorts may **never** attack warriors in Outposts.
-Even if a card is played that may change the attacker or defender of a combat to any other warrior in play (like **Greater Telepathy**), you may not break this rule!
+Even if a card is played that may change the attacker or defender of a combat to any other warrior in play (like *GREATER TELEPATHY*), you may not break this rule!

 The warriors of the various Tribal affiliations may attack and be attacked by any other warrior, regardless of affiliation, even other like-affiliated warriors (for example, Templars may attack other Templars).